 The course of true love however, did not run smoothly.
 Secretly, Mandy had always wanted to marry a minister – not a rock musician.
 But as she read a book, God spoke to her heart through it and showed her that Dave was the husband he had prepared for her.
 It was another of God’s ‘secret messages’ – this time for Mandy.
 She says, “It was amazing!
 God spoke to me through that Christian book.”

 The couple were married in 1996, and so great was the change in Dave’s life that he felt God was calling him to church leadership.
-Dave and Mandy started church pastoral work together in 1998.
-They are currently working more on the evangelistic front.
-Mandy finally got her wish – she married a rock musician in obedience to God, but now also has the minister she originally wanted!
+Dave and Mandy were involved in pastoral work together for many years from 1998.
+So Mandy got her wish – she married a rock musician in obedience to God, but also had the minister she originally wanted!
 They are currently working together in the music project ‘Morganisation’.

-Although Dave has worked with former ELO colleagues on several albums, he hasn’t joined any of the reformed ELO bands.
-Instead, he prefers to express his love of good music through his own Christian albums like ‘Call’ and ‘Long Way Home’ and his latest album ‘XTD (Across the divide)’.
+Although Dave worked with former ELO colleagues on several albums, he hasn’t joined any of the reformed ELO bands.
+Instead, he prefers to express his love of good music through his own Christian albums like ‘Call’, ‘Long Way Home’ , ‘XTD (Across the divide)’ and ‘Seven’.